BOT230 Plant Ecology and Diversity

 Teaching exam periods:

-This course starts in Autumn prallel.
-This course has teaching/evaluation in Autumn parallel,
+This course starts in the August block and has evaluation in in the autumn parallel,

 Course frequency: Annually